 Rosh Hashanah.
 The Jewish New Year, a ten-day period where Jews pray for forgiveness and absolution of their sins during the previous year.

 Yom Kippur.
-The most important of Jewish holy days, celebrated at the end of the ten days of Rosh Hashanah.
+The most important of Jewish holy days is celebrated after the ten days of Rosh Hashanah.
 Many Jews spend Yom Kippur entirely inside the synagogue, praying for their sins to be absolved.
 They also fast (eat no food) as a sign of their commitment to a more pious life in the following year.
 Jews traditionally wear white on Yom Kippur.

 For meat to be considered kosher, animals must be killed by religious slaughter (shechita).
 This involves the cutting of the throat with a very sharp blade so that the windpipe, oesophagus and major veins are all severed and the animal bleeds to death quickly.

 Jews can sometimes be identified by traditional items of clothing, usually worn on holy days or at times of worship.
 The best-known of these is probably the kippah or yarmulke, a small skullcap worn by males on the crown of their head.
 The tzitzit, or prayer shawl, has knotted fringes on its four corners; it can be worn by both males and females.

-1. Jews are a minority group sharing both racial and religious heritage, and comprise 0.2% of the world’s population.
+1. Jews are a minority group whose members share both a racial and religious heritage.
+Jews comprise around 0.2% of the world’s population.

-2. Like Christianity and Islam, Judaism emanated from Abraham and is monotheistic (belief in one god).
+2. Like Christianity and Islam, the religion of Judaism emanated from the prophet Abraham and is monotheistic (belief in one god).

-3. There is diversity of religious beliefs in Judaism, with mainstream and Orthodox branches and non-practising Jews.
+3. There is a diversity of religious beliefs in Judaism, with mainstream and Orthodox branches as well as secular or non-practising Jews.

-4. Most Jews follow social and religious customs, such as circumcision, adulthood ceremonies and various holy days.
+4. Most Jews follow social and religious customs, such as the circumcision of infant boys, adulthood ceremonies and various holy days.

-5. Jews also follow dietary restrictions, eating only kosher food and avoiding products such as pork and shellfish.
+5. Most Jews also follow dietary restrictions called kashrut, eating only kosher food and avoiding meats such as pork and shellfish.